-- 6.1 Ensure that the assailant has been calmed down, left the site/building or has been restrained when safe to do so. - 6.2 Arrange emergency medical assistance where appropriate. - 6.3 Arrange for the area to be cordoned off if necessary. - 6.4 The Line Manager or Senior Officer will also:- complete the Incident Form VA04 with the victim's assistance.
-The views and the wishes of the member of the staff must be taken into account before the line manager considers making a report to the Police, the advantages of this course of action should be pointed out to the member of staff i.e. claims to the Criminal Injuries Compensation Agency require a crime number in order to proceed. - 6.5 Ensure that all logged incidents and incident/accident report forms VA04 which relate to verbal abuse, violent incidents, theft and other incidents which may lead to violence and aggression are sent to the Health and Safety Section, Insurance and an academy copy retained.
-The Police Community Safety Liaison Officer must be informed if there is a pattern of violent incidents related to employment.

-6.6 Arrangements for a member of staff to be accompanied or transported to and from work to avoid subsequent attacks if required.
+- 6.1 Ensure that the assailant has been calmed down, left the site/building or has been restrained when safe to do so. - 6.2 Arrange emergency medical assistance where appropriate. - 6.3 Arrange for the area to be cordoned off if necessary. - 6.4 The Line Manager or Senior Officer will also:- complete the Violent Incident Towards Staff Report Form with the victim's assistance.
+The views and the wishes of the member of the staff must be taken into account before the line manager considers making a report to the Police, the advantages of this course of action should be pointed out to the member of staff i.e. claims to the Criminal Injuries Compensation Agency require a crime number in order to proceed. - 6.5 Ensure that all logged incidents and incident/accident report forms which relate to verbal abuse, violent incidents, theft and other incidents which may lead to violence and aggression are sent to The Trust central team for logging with the Trust's H&S Advisers and Insurance, if applicable, and an academy copy retained.
+The Police Community Safety Liaison Officer must be informed if there is a pattern of violent incidents related to employment. - 6.6 Arrangements for a member of staff to be accompanied or transported to and from work to avoid subsequent attacks if required.